How to Monitor Employee Computer Activity Effectively

 Why Choose AnySecura?

-2. App and Website Tracking: Records the name of every program or page visited but also notes the duration, which allows a manager to curb distractions and confirm workers rely on approved software.
+2. App and Website Tracking: Records every program or page visited and how long it was used, helping managers reduce distractions and confirm teams rely on approved software.

 how to monitor employee computer activity